- 2 minutes to read

 ASPxHttpHandlerModule combines handler and module functionality.

 ASPxHttpHandlerModule requires registration as a module to support base DevExpress control functionality.
-It is automatically registered in system.web/httpModules and system.webServer/modules sections when you add a DevExpress MVC extension to a page using the Insert DevExpress MVC Extension Wizard or create an application via the Template Gallery.
-You can also register a module manually, if required (e.g., when you create MVC extensions programmatically).
+It is automatically registered in system.web/httpModules and system.webServer/modules sections when you add a DevExpress control to a page or create an application via the Template Gallery.
+You can also register a module manually, if required (e.g., when you create controls programmatically instead of at design time).

 See the following help topic to learn more: ASPxHttpHandlerModule.

 If an application includes ASPxUploadControl, you must register ASPxUploadProgressHttpHandler to correctly process the upload.
 If you add ASPxUploadControl to a form in Design view or create an application via the Template Gallery, the handler is automatically registered within the web project's Web.Config file.

 The DevExpress section is automatically created within a Web.Config file when any DevExpress web control is added to the Design area or an application is created using the Template Gallery.
 By default, this section contains option settings that allow you to control different aspects of DevExpress functionality, and it lists all available DevExpress options.

 See the following help topic for more information: Web.Config Options Overview.

 You can use the configSource attribute to define configuration settings in a separate file.
 Note that this attribute has restrictions as described in the following help topic: configSource Attribute topic.